-Not only am I impressed about this media’s ability to attach to a variety of fibres but also that it can Sun Print!
-I excitedly set some painted pieces out last summer (yes, it takes a long time to really understand a media!) and was amazed instantly at the results.
+Not only am I impressed about this media’s ability to attach to a variety of fibres but also that it can be used in Sun Printing!
+I excitedly set some painted pieces out with leaves last summer (yes, it takes a long time to really understand a media!) and was amazed instantly at the results.

 How crazy it is to see how the Dye-Na-Flow seems to magically ‘move’ to create reversed silhouettes in the background colour.
 I don’t know the science (can only guess) but I do know that there is no light sensitive photographic emulsion used here!

 The amount of detail and texture layering opens a whole world of possibilities!
 It’s great for all those who always think that since they can not draw they are not creative!
 I will be making an in-depth post about the ‘tricks and tips’ a little later on.
 ‘Imagine all the kinds of objects that could be used…

 As an illustrator there are certain things that are so sexy in the world of paint; like the way colours flow into each other!
 That has only usually been possible with watercolor washes or specific paint pouring, but now depending on the fabric you can also do that with this media.
 (I do not want to call it paint or dye)